What Entresto (sacubitril/valsartan) is and what it is used for1

 What should I do if I accidentally take this medicine with an ARB or ACEI?

-It is important not to panic, however you should contact your healthcare professional immediately for advice about what you should do next.
+You should contact your healthcare professional immediately for advice about what you should do next.

 How do you take sacubitril/valsartan?